Petit Palais: Exhibits

 The exhibits housed in the Petit Palais during the Exhibition displayed the History of Art from the beginning until the present era.
 The History of French Art from 1800-1900 showed the stages of growth.
 The inner gallery of Petit Palais exhibited "priceless treasures in ivory, tapestry, metal work, jewelry, and porcelain gathered from the most important collections of France".
 The outer gallery was a collection of royal French furniture.

 The exhibits are divided into sections: the Dutuit Collection of medieval and Renaissance paintings, drawings and objets d'art; the Tuck Collection of 18th century furniture and the City of Paris collection of paintings.
 The museum displays paintings by painters such as Rembrandt, Rubens, Nicolas Poussin, Claude Gellée, Fragonard, Hubert Robert, Greuze and a remarkable collection of 19th-century painting and sculpture: Ingres, Géricault, Delacroix, Courbet, Monet, Sisley, Pissarro, Cézanne, Danger, Modigliani, Carpeaux, Maillol and Rodin, among others.
 There is also a relatively small but important collection of ancient Greek and Roman art and of Christian icons for which the museums's first and only 21st-century artwork was acquired in 2019 (Les Martyrs de Libye by Nikola Sarić).

 Reactions and influence abroad

-As a whole the architecture of the 1900 Exhibition was not well received however, reactions to the Petit Palais were generally positive.
+As a whole, the architecture of the 1900 Exhibition was not well received, but reactions to the Petit Palais were generally positive.
 Some people even claimed that the Petit Palais had the "power to educate the mind while it pleases the senses".
 King Leopold II of Belgium was very impressed with Girault's execution of the Petit Palais.
 This admiration started a "fruitful collaboration between monarch and architect".
 Girault was commissioned to build several structures including: the Arc du Cinquantenaire in Brussels, extensions at the Royal Castle of Laeken, and a seafront colonnade at Ostend.
 The Petit Palais has served as a model for other public buildings, notably for the Royal Museum for Central Africa located in Tervuren, Belgium; and the Chilean National Museum of Fine Arts in Santiago.